JoeStrout/minimicro-fonts/README.md

 Note that this must be done before printing with the font, as the character images are cached.
 You can always load a fresh font object to draw in a new color.

+Or, you can tint fonts as you draw them, just like tinting a sprite or using a tint color with drawImage.
+To do this, supply the optional `scale` and `color` parameters to `Font.print`.

 ## BMF Version Support

 This code supports both version 1.1 and version 1.2 of the BMF format.
 Version 1.2 is a recent but significant upgrade, adding support for non-ASCII Unicode characters, kerning, and an alpha channel for anti-aliased fonts.

+## Utilities

+This repo includes a `util` folder with a couple of utility programs.
+These are not needed at runtime, but may be helpful to you in preparing your own fonts.
+These are:

+- **unpack.ms**: simple utility to unpack a BMF file into a folder full of files, one image per glyph, plus a text file (in GRFON format) describing the font metrics etc.
+- **pack.ms**: performs the reverse operation, taking a folder full of files as produced by _unpack_, and generating a .bmf font file.
+- **fontEdit.ms**: a _work in progress_ font editor.
+Not really usable yet; see GitHub issues (and coming soon, bounties!) for further development of this tool.